tiansiyuan/kubeflow-docs/docs/user-guide/mlmd.rst

 Integrate MLMD with ML Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this guide, we will introduce you to some basic concepts and understandings of MLMD usage by going through an example.
-We here provide you with a typical ML workflow and and will show you how to use the low-level MLMD APIs to track the execution of a training task.
+We adopt a typical ML workflow to show you how to use the low-level MLMD APIs to track the execution of a training task.

 The following graph shows the **overall workflow**.